Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter1/README.md

 # A Multi-tenant (SaaS) JavaScript Single-Page Application (SPA) using MSAL.js to sign-in users and calling MS Graph API

-A multi-tenant vanilla JavaScript single-page application (SPA) which demonstrates how to use [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js) to sign-in, consent, provision, and acquire [Access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for a protected resource like [Microsoft Graph API](https://developer.microsoft.com/graph).
+A multi-tenant vanilla JavaScript single-page application which demonstrates how to use [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js) to sign-in, consent, provision, and acquire [Access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for a protected resource like [Microsoft Graph API](https://developer.microsoft.com/graph).

-In order to grasp the important aspects of **multi-tenancy** in this sample, please read up the [discussion](##discussion) section below.
+In order to grasp the important aspects of **multi-tenancy** in this sample, please read the [discussion](##discussion) section below.

 ## Contents